 The peer review process is integral to scholarly research, ensuring that research submitted for publication undergoes scrutiny of experts in the field to determine the validity of the research, including its methods and findings.
 As such, acting as a peer reviewer provides a great service to the scholarly community.

 Additionally, reviewers for IJATT have the added benefit of collecting CEUs for their service.
 Reviewers for IJATT can earn 5 CEUs per review (limit 10 CEUs per year) for the Board of Certification.
 The required documentation to obtain these CEUs is a letter of disposition.
 We are happy to provide these letters upon request.
-IJATT reviewers may contact the managing editor (Casey Buchta, email@example.com) to provide this letter, which will be on HK/IJATT letterhead and contain verification of the review and review date for IJATT.
+IJATT reviewers may contact Pat Fish (email@example.com) to provide this letter, which will be on HK/IJATT letterhead and contain verification of the review and review date for IJATT.

 How to Perform a Quality Peer Review